sendgrid/sendgrid-python/README.rst

 For users of our `Web API v3 endpoints`_, we have begun integrating v3 endpoints into this library.
 As part of this process we have implemented a test automation tool, TOX_.
 We are also updating and enhancing the core library code.

-In no particular order, we have implemented a few of the v3 endpoints already and would appreciate your feedback.
-Please feel free to submit issues and pull requests on the `v3_beta branch`_.
+In no particular order, we have implemented a `few of the v3`_ endpoints already and would appreciate your feedback.

 Thank you for your continued support!